 Connecting teachers from around the globe to share and grow in teaching excellence.
 This course is part of the Stanford Teaching Festival (STF).
 The STF aims to bring together teachers from varied classrooms and contexts worldwide.
 Teachers participate in a common, in-person, high-quality professional learning experience over the summer, and are provided with the resources, tools, and support to engage and grow with one another in meaningful learning communities throughout the school year.

-Nicole Lusiani Elliott serves as a Professional Development Associate and Instructional History Coach for the Hollyhock Fellowship Program.
-She implements summertime professional development for the history fellows and provides coaching support for them throughout the year.
-In addition to working for CSET, Ms. Lusiani serves as an instructional coach for the Center for Culturally Responsive Teaching and Learning, a non-profit organization dedicated to improving the academic experience for under-served students.
-Prior to working for CSET Ms. Lusiani spent 19 years teaching and providing instructional coaching to colleagues at a high-needs East Bay public high school.
-She holds a BA in Political Science from Saint Mary’s College of California and an MA in Educational Leadership from California State University, Northridge. firstname.lastname@example.org
+Nicole Lusiani Elliott serves as a Professional Development Associate and Instructional Coach for CSET, primarily in areas of history education and instructional equity.
+In addition to serving as the lead on multiple site-based projects, Nicole also works on the Hollyhock Fellowship, AP Success Project, and in partnership with Stanford Global Studies.
+Prior to working for CSET, Nicole worked as an instructional coach and professional development associate for the Center for Culturally Responsive Teaching and Learning and spent 19 years teaching at an East Bay public high school.
+She holds a BA in Political Science from Saint Mary’s College of California and an MA in Educational Leadership from California State University, Northridge. email@example.com

 War as Captivity: The Experience of the First World War on the Eastern Front